 about the exhibition

-For Fibre Fixed: composites in design, envisions collaborated with prof. Ignaas Verpoent and art historian Lut Pil to curate an exhibition which seeks to explore and explain the role of composite materials in the design world.
+For Fibre Fixed: composites in design, envisions collaborated with prof. Ignaas Verpoest and art historian Lut Pil to curate an exhibition which seeks to explore and explain the role of composite materials in the design world.

 Located at Design Museum Gent, this exhibition presents a wide range of design projects involving composites and focuses on the developments of the past five years, while highlighting the breakthroughs that can be expected in the years to come.